-- 9.19 The Treasurer shall effect all those insurances falling within the framework approved by the Authority, and shall deal with all claims in consultation with the Chief Fire Officer. - 9.20 For some risks not covered by external insurance policies, the Treasurer may operate an internal insurance account and is authorised to charge various Authority Service budgets with the cost of contributions to this account. - 9.21 Risk Management is the responsibility of the Principal Officers having regard to advice from risk management specialist officers (e.g. crime prevention, fire prevention, health & safety).
+- 9.19 The Treasurer shall affect all those insurances falling within the framework approved by the Authority and shall deal with all claims in consultation with the Chief Fire Officer. - 9.20 For some risks not covered by external insurance policies, the Treasurer may operate an internal insurance account and is authorised to charge various

+Authority Service budgets with the cost of contributions to this account.

+- 9.21 Risk Management is the responsibility of SLT members having regard to advice from risk management specialist officers (e.g. crime prevention, fire prevention, health & safety).
 In general, costs and losses not insured externally and not covered by the internal insurance account would fall as a charge upon the budget of the service to which the item relates.
-Also, claims for insured risks could result in increased levels of future premiums, and this emphasises the need for effective preventative measures against all risks. - 9.22 Principal Officers shall promptly notify the Treasurer, in writing, of all new risks, properties, vehicles and other assets or liabilities for which insurance may be required; and of any changes affecting existing risks or insurance cover required. - 9.23 Principal Officers shall notify the Treasurer, in writing, without delay, of any loss, liability or damage or any event likely to lead to a claim.
-The Treasurer shall make all claims arising out of insurance and Principal Officers shall provide such information and explanations required by the Treasurer or the Insurers. - 9.24 Principal Officers shall consult with the Treasurer concerning the terms of any indemnity which they are requested to give on behalf of the Authority. - 9.25 The Treasurer shall review, at least annually, all insurances in consultation with Principal Officers as appropriate.
+Also, claims for insured risks could result in increased levels of future premiums, and this emphasises the need for effective preventative measures against all risks. - 9.22 SLT members shall promptly notify the Treasurer, in writing, of all new risks, properties, vehicles and other assets or liabilities for which insurance may be required; and of any changes affecting existing risks or insurance cover required. - 9.23 SLT members shall notify the Treasurer, in writing, without delay, of any loss, liability or damage or any event likely to lead to a claim.
+The Treasurer shall make all claims arising out of insurance and SLT members shall provide such information and explanations required by the Treasurer or the Insurers. - 9.24 SLT members shall consult with the Treasurer concerning the terms of any indemnity which they are requested to give on behalf of the Authority. - 9.25 The Treasurer shall review, all insurances in consultation with SLT members as appropriate.